 Yes.
 It is a condition of enrolment at the College that all students participate in the Workplace Learning Program.

 Do I have to do a placement for each subject?

 For VET courses the answer is mostly yes, but there some exceptions.
 We can walk you through this once you’ve chosen your pattern of study.
 (You don’t do workplacement for English, Maths, Printmaking, SLR, Marine or Computing Applications)

 No. Students do not get paid to attend workplacement.
 However, many students have the opportunity to find casual work through this program.

 Are the hours the same as school hours?

 Not necessarily.
 The hours are set by the employer and are reflective of industry.
 For example, start times for Construction are usually 7am.

 How do I apply for a School-based Apprenticeship or Traineeship?

 You will indicate your interest on your enrolment form.
-From there Claire McGregor will make contact with you and invite you and your parents in for a short informal interview to explain the process and discuss your options one on one.
+From there Julie Davis-Chaplin will make contact with you and invite you and your parents in for a short informal interview to explain the process and discuss your options one on one.
 This usually happens around October.

 Can I find my own School-based Apprenticeship or Traineeship?